Undergraduate Research Scholar Distinction

 Undergraduate Research Scholar Distinction is a notable honor for dedicated undergraduate student researchers.
 To be distinguished as an Undergraduate Research Scholar at graduation, students must complete, at minimum, two semesters of mentored undergraduate research, present their research, and obtain a recommendation from a Mines faculty mentor.

-If you are graduating in Spring 2022, please standby for applications to open closer to your graduation date.
+If you are graduating in Fall 2022, please standby for applications to open closer to your graduation date.

 To apply for an Undergraduate Research Scholar distinction at graduation, you must:

 - Complete, at minimum, two semesters of undergraduate research (totaling no less than 120 hours of research or approx. 4-5 hours of research per week, per semester).
 Please note, that senior capstone or senior design might not be considered an adequate fulfillment of this requirement.
 Please view the FAQ for more information.